 Being a student is great fun, especially with the great amount of tennis opportunities that colleges and universities now offer.
 We have supported over 250 colleges and over 80 universities to assist them with running tennis programmes at their institution.
 With every college and university offering different tennis activity, the type of tennis that you play whilst studying will vary greatly.
 However, there are several things you can do to find out more about the tennis opportunities offered at your college or university:

-- Attend an open day or taster session in your first week at college/ university.
-At university, many tennis clubs offer free sessions in their first week for all abilities
+- Look out for open days or taster sessions in your first week at college/ university.
+At university and colleges, many tennis clubs offer free sessions in their first week for all abilities.

 - If you are going to university, look out for the Tennis Club at Freshers Fayre.